nkrusch/dissertation/readme.txt

 * Docker - https://docs.docker.com/engine/install/
 * Operating system - in principle any Docker-compatible OS
 * memory - container size is be approx. 8 GB
-* Internet - Only container build/pull requires the host to be online.
+* Internet - Only container pull requires the host to be online.

-Prepare and launch a virtual execution environment.
-There are two options.
-The first one is faster.
+Launch a virtual execution environment.
 On some machines you may need sudo.
 All necessary software is pre-installed in the container.

-[≤10 min] OPTION A) Use a pre-built container.

     docker pull --platform=linux/amd64 ghcr.io/nkrusch/dissertation:main
     docker run --name dimage -it --rm ghcr.io/nkrusch/dissertation:main

-[~20 min] OPTION B) Build a container.
-Run at unzipped sources root:
+Notes:
+* The container expects an amd64/x86 architecture.
+* It can be run on other architectures (arm), but will run slower.
+* The container has been tested on macOS (amd64-darwin, arm64-darwin).
+* The container is not compatible with podman.

+If you prefer to build the container (instead of pull from ghcr.io), run at unzipped sources root:

     docker build --platform=linux/amd64 . -t dimage
     docker run --name dimage -it --rm dimage

-NOTES
-* The container expects amd64/x86 architecture.
-* It is runnable on other architectures, but will run slower.
-* The container has been tested on macOS (amd64-darwin, arm64-darwin).
-* The container is not compatible with podman.

 ------------------------------------------------------------------------
 📁  Source Code Organization